 \section{Introduction and motivation}

-The classical Kre\u{\i}n-Feller differential operator $\Delta_{\nu, \Lambda}$, introduced in \cite{Fe57,KK68}, where $\nu$ denotes a non-atomic compactly supported Borel probability measure on $\mathbb{R}$ and where $\Lambda$ denotes the one-dimensional Lebesgue measure, has been investigated with respect to its spectral properties first by Fujita \cite{Fu87}, K\"uchler \cite{MR574035}, Langer \cite{MR0314125} and Kotani and Watanabe \cite{MR661628} and more recently by Arzt \cite{A15b}, Ehnes \cite{Ehnes2019} and Freiberg \cite{MR2017701,MR2030736,Fr05}.
-The case when $\nu$ is purely atomic has also been studied in \cite{MR2513598}; where it was shown that the eigenvalues of $\Delta_{\nu, \Lambda}$ have a dependence not only on the positions of the atoms of $\nu$ but also on the weights of the atoms.
-Returning to the case when $\nu$ is a non-atomic, it has been established that $\Delta_{\nu, \Lambda}$ is the infinitesimal generator of a Liouville Brownian motion (also known as gap diffusion, skip-free diffusion, quasi-diffusion or generalised diffusion), see \cite{Burkhardt1983,MR2817342,MR3034785,X_Jin_2017,MR574035,MR0314125,MR3005002,MR3272822}.
+The classical Kre\u{\i}n--Feller differential operator $\Delta_{\nu, \Lambda}$, where $\nu$ denotes a non-atomic compactly supported Borel probability measure on $\mathbb{R}$ and where $\Lambda$ denotes the \mbox{one-dimensional} Lebesgue measure, was introduced in \cite{Fe57,KK68}; in the case $\nu=\Lambda$, this operator coincides with the classical second order weak derivative.
+The spectral properties of the classical Kre\u{\i}n--Feller operator have been heavily investigated by, for instance, Hong and Uno \cite{MR118891}, McKean and Ray \cite{mckean_jr.1962}, Kac \cite{Kac_1973}, Fujita \cite{Fu87}, K\"uchler \cite{MR574035}, Langer \cite{MR0314125}, and Kotani and Watanabe \cite{MR661628}.
+In \cite{MR1328700} the result of Fujita \cite{Fu87} was refined by a Dirichlet form approach and renewal theory.
+Volkmer \cite{Volkmer05,MR2218192} was able to transform the Kre\u{\i}n--Feller eigenvalue problem to a semi-definite Sturm-Liouville problem and obtained explicit estimates of the eigenvalues in the case when $\nu$ is the Cantor measure.
+In the case when $\nu$ has no atoms, it has been established that $\Delta_{\nu, \Lambda}$ is the infinitesimal generator of a gap diffusion (also known as skip-free diffusion, quasi-diffusion or generalised diffusion), see for example \cite{Burkhardt1983,MR2817342,MR0345224,MR3034785,MR574035,MR0314125,MR3005002}.